RomanKaplynskyi/SelfAssessment/Skills/NodeJS.md

   - Caching in CJS and ESM
   - Modules as singletons
   - Contexts and scripts node:vm
-  - Dependencies: npm, node_modules
+  - Dependencies: npm, node_modules: 🖐️ used
-  - Dependencies: package.json and package lock
+  - Dependencies: package.json and package lock: 🖐️ used
   - Module-based permissions model
   - Isolation with modularity
   - Dependency injection